 PSANZ David Henderson-Smart Scholarship

-The applicant must be the lead researcher on the project and primary beneficiary of the funds for one of the following purposes:
+The applicant must be a lead researcher on the project and primary beneficiary of the funds for one of the following purposes:

 - To undertake an extended study tour or laboratory visit resulting in the publication of a report, preferably a peer-reviewed manuscript.